 All gig workers who pass the test to be employees are entitled to receive company benefits.

-How the gig economy hurts the gig workers and the companies?
+How does the gig economy hurt the gig workers and the companies?

 We touched upon the problem of the gig economy in the previous subheading about the proper classification of gig workers.